bcornec/wod-set/profile/ADMIN-GUIDE.md

 From an architecture perspective, we rapidly agreed that we would need multiple machines/services:
 ![Multiple servers/services](img/wod-infra-open-source.png "Multiple servers/services")
-- A frontend server to manage the workshop list and allow user registration
+- A frontend server to manage the workshop list and allow user registration called wod-frontend
-- An API server coupled with the Database to orchestrate the platform
+- An API server coupled with the Database to orchestrate the platform called wod-api-db
-- A backend server on which will run the JupyterHub service and where the Notebooks will be deployed
+- A backend server on which will run the JupyterHub service and where the Notebooks will be deployed called wod-backend
 - Appliances servers running the technology at work in the Notebook (optional)

 For our automation, we have Ansible playbooks that would perform: